 Uses of metal detectors

-- Metal detectors are used in airports, office buildings, schools, government institutions, and prisons to help ensure that no one enters these premises with dangerous weapons.
+- Applications for metal detectors include airports, office buildings, schools, government institutions.
+It can help to ensure that no one enters these premises with dangerous weapons.

 - Coin shooting is specifically targeting coins.

 - Search for lost coins or jewelry on the beach.

 - Metal detectors can also detect wires hidden in walls, buried water pipes, and cables, etc.

 - Rugged metal detector ideal for detecting treasure in extreme ground conditions.

 - Detects a wide range of metals, from iron, coins, and household items to precious metals such as silver and gold.

 How deep can a metal detector detect?
 Most detectors have an average maximum detection depth of around 20 to 30 cm.
 Several factors influence the exact value of the detection depth.